TWBug/GoldCardHenge/content/about.en.md

 * Residence Permit:  Long-term visa which allows cardholders to stay in Taiwan for more than 180 days.
 * Alien Resident Certificate:  A physical card proving that you can live in Taiwan legally.
 * Re-entry Permit:  Allow unlimited entry and exit of Taiwan (even during COVID-19.

+Qualification is based on an assessment of your professional skills.
+You don't need to have already secured a job in Taiwan.
+The Gold Card costs between USD 100 and USD 310 depending on your nationality and your card's duration.

+A perfect application takes 30-days.
+However, if additional supporting documents are requested, expect a time frame of 50-60 days.

 ## Industries that are eligible to apply for the Taiwan Employment Gold Card: